McInnes – the end of an era

 Another interesting part of the McInnes era is the number of Aberdeen players associated with Scotland squads.
 Jack, Shinnie, McKenna, McLean, Considine, Christie (I know) Wright (I know).
 McInnes had a significant contribution to their career development.
-I have said it before, I would say Aberdeen FC under McInnes was far better for most of their careers, than what they did for Afc.
 If McGinn and Hayes, and probably Big Sam been Scottish, then they too would probably have gotten Scottish caps.
 So there was a significant amount of elite talent developed, potential fulfilled.

 Only an excuse

 The last couple of seasons were not good.
 However there were some wonderful memories.
 The sheep on fire.
 That first few years.
 Semi finals being expected and regular finals.
 I think Brendan Rodgers is also significant.
 I believe he was Celtic’s best manager since Stein, and was absolutely getting everything out of that enormous budget he had available.
 That was when McInnes’ team was at its best, and sadly knocked us flat.
 What ifs are pointless, but that to me is why there was only one cup, which is a real shame.